Lightweight Backpacking Gear That Earns Its Weight

 Bigger items like sleeping pads or stoves require knowing their specific needs.
 What temperature range do they camp in?
 What elevation?
 How much cooking do they do?
 These details matter for choosing the right option.

-When in doubt, go with universally useful items: titanium cookware, dry bags, stuff sacks, headlamps.
+When in doubt, go with universally useful items: titanium cookware, dry bags, stuff sacks, headlamps, water filters.
 These work for any backpacker and show you understand the philosophy of counting ounces.

 The best ultralight gifts are the ones that make the recipient realize they've been carrying unnecessary weight all along.